golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/01-device-status.md

   (e.g. some customer use MAC address in this field)
 * `Device Id`: Used by the Golioth API to identify this device
 * `History`: Displays when this virtual device was created and last updated
-* `Status`: Displays information on when device last checked in and if its Settings Service has confirmed ~~lasted~~ cloud-side settings
+* `Status`: Displays information on when the device last checked in and confirmation that it is in sync with the cloud-side Settings Service (or reason it is not synchronized)
 * `Firmware`: Displays current package and version of OTA firmware.
 (This precompiled example doesn't implement OTA, so no firmware has been reported to the cloud)